digitalinteraction/ttrpg-2023/index.md

 This workshop will contribute to an improved understanding of TTRPG as an approach to understanding diversity, paving the way to further research into inclusive design of digital technology for sustainability and beyond.

-## Workshop Organization

-We propose one half-day workshop on October 6th 2023 at the Academic MindTrek 2023 conference.
-In order to join us, you will need to register in advance (see 'Participation in the Workshop').

-## Target Audience

-The target audience for this workshop are ...

-## Participation in the Workshop
+## Workshop Participation

-To participate in the workshop, interested parties are invited to register using the form below.
+We invite people from all ages as well as all ranks and disciplines of academia, industry and the public to join this workshop.
+No previous experience of role-playing is required.
+To participate in the workshop, interested parties are invited to register using the form linked below.
 No further submissions will be required.

 Participation itself will be possible in person only.
-You can choose to either be a TTRPG player or an audience member who actively watches the TTRPG unfold.
-The number of players will be 5 (first come, first serve).
+When registering, you can express your interest to either be a TTRPG player or an audience member who actively watches the TTRPG unfold.
+The number of players will be limited to 5 (first come, first serve).
 The workshop will start with an introduction, involve some drawing activities, the TTRPG session and a closing discussion.

-todo: add link to registration form here
+Please note that workshop participants must also register for at least one day of the Mindtrek conference.

+Workshop participants will also receive a link to a Miro board one week before the workshop.
+There, they can already get to know each other and share there expectations for the workshop.
+The link to the Miro board will be shared below.

+## Workshop Registration Form and Miro Board:

+Registration:

+Miro board: link to be shared soon

+## Workshop Agenda

+The workshop agenda will be shared here shortly before the workshop.
+So keep your eyes peeled.

 ## Key Organizers